Donzella James

-Donzella J. James (born May 3, 1948) is an American politician.
-She is a member of the Georgia State Senate from the 35th District, serving since 2009.
-Senator James serves as the Chairwoman of Interstate Competition and is also a member of the Education and Youth, Special Judiciary, and Economic Development committees.
+Donzella James (née Johnson; born May 3, 1948) is an American politician who has served as a member of the Georgia State Senate since 2009.
+She is a member of the Democratic Party.

+Biography

-She earned a Bachelor's degree in criminal justice and political science from Morris Brown College and has received honorary doctorates from Emmanuel Bible College and Bible Of Christ Bible College and Seminary in Nigeria.
+James earned a bachelor's degree in criminal justice and political science from Morris Brown College and has received honorary doctorates from Emmanuel Bible College and Bible Of Christ Bible College and Seminary in Nigeria.

+James is a member of the Georgia State Senate from the 35th District, serving since 2009.
+James serves as the Chairwoman of Interstate Competition and is also a member of the Education and Youth, Special Judiciary, and Economic Development committees.
 She is a member of the Democratic party.